 Entering and Exiting:

 Generally speaking, boots with tongues, or three-piece boots, are easier to get into than two-piece boots, or boots that feature an "alpine wrap."
 Among the three-piece boots, we found the low-cuffed, super flexible ultralight boots easiest to get on and off.
-The La Sportiva Spectre 2.0 opens wide, while the close competitor Scott Cosmos III is the hardest three-piece boot to get into.
+The La Sportiva Spectre 2.0 opens wide.
 The Lange, Atomic Hawx, and Tecnica, predictably, are hardest to get in and out of.
-We wouldn't choose these boots for expedition or multi-day use — where you'll be getting in and out of the boot while in a tent.
+We would be reluctant choose these boots for expedition or multi-day use — where you'll be getting in and out of the boot while in a tent.
 With the overlap touring boots, remember though that you can activate the walk-mode for greater ease in getting them on and off.
 Overlap touring boots are easier to get on and off than overlap resort boots, because of the walk mode.Buckles

 The Top Pick Scarpa Alien RS is the fastest boot to transition.
 All that is required to switch modes is one lever accessible without moving your pant cuffs.
+The Dynafit Hoji should be as simple, but the walking articulation in "fast change mode" is significantly limited.
 Next is the Editors' Choice Dynafit TLT 7 With the Dynafit, once you have buckled into tour mode, there is one lever and one optional, fast power strap move to tackle.
 The one lever tightens the boot around your cuff and locks cuff to lower boot.
 The strap is a cam-lock style that cinches tight and pulls loose with a single tug.
-No other product in our test matches the transition ease of these two award winners.
+No other product in our test matches the transition ease of these three.
 The next closest competitor is the Salomon S/Lab MTN.
 It has two main buckles, a ski/walk mode lever, and a similar cam-locked power strap.
 To go from walk to ski mode (and vice versa), the user manipulates the cuff buckle, the ski/walk lever and the power strap.

 Contrast these with these others that complicate transitions in two very different ways.
 The Atomic Backland Carbon features a total of three buckles and a power strap and an interchangeable tongue.
 To go from uphill to downhill mode the stored tongues must be removed from one's pack, inserted into fully loosened boots, and then all buckles and straps must be re-secured.
-The Top Pick Lange XT FreeTour 130 has four buckles, a rear ski/walk mode lever, and a power strap, all of which usually require adjustment between up and downhill mode.
-The other Editors' Choice winner Atomic Hawx Ultra XTD 120 has the same configuration as the Lange, requiring all the same steps.
-One major advantage of the Atomic Hawx over the Lange (and the Tecnica, for that matter) is that the Atomic has a fully external ski/walk mode lever.
-While the mode changing levers of the Tecnica and Lange sometimes gave us trouble, the Hawx goes easily every single time.
+The Top Pick Lange XT FreeTour 130 and Editors Choice Tecnica Zero G Tour Pro both have four buckles, a rear ski/walk mode lever, and a power strap, all of which usually require adjustment between up and downhill mode.
+The Atomic Hawx Ultra XTD 120 has the same configuration as the Lange and Tecnica, requiring all the same steps.
+One major advantage of the Atomic Hawx and Tecnica over the Lange is that the Atomic and Tecnica have a fully external ski/walk mode lever.
+While the mode changing levers of the Lange sometimes gave us trouble, the Hawx and Zero G go easily every single time.

 Comfort and Fit